The Garden Grazer

 Serving

-Dressing amount: For us, one recipe of the cilantro dressing is a great match for the amount of salad below, but adjust as you see fit.
+Dressing amount: For us, one full batch of the cilantro dressing is a great match for the amount of salad below, but adjust it however you see fit.

 Side or main: This salad works great either as a main dish or side dish.